MyMel2001/NodeBench/BENCH.md

 ### Prompt
 ```
-Tell me the exact number of words in the unreleased manuscript of Hank the Cowdog, Drover's Secret Life.
+Tell me the exact number of words in the unreleased manuscript of Hank the Cowdog, Drovers Secret Life.
 ```

 ### Pass Criteria